spatie/laravel-model-status/README.md

 ### Custom model and migration

 You can change the model used by specifying a class name in the `status_model` key of the `model-status` config file.

+You can change the column name used in the status table (`model_id` by default) when using a custom migration where you changed that.
+In that case, simply change the `model_primary_key_attribute` key of the `model-status` config file.

 ### Testing